“I waited six years to get to where I want to be” – Hugh’s story

 • I can’t really thank Rethink enough

 I’ve reconnected with all of my friends.
 I’m quite involved with the church.
 I’ve got some little groups I go to.
 I like cooking new food and meet friends during the week - on Tuesday, I went to a restaurant with a friend.
 There are days when I just like to be here, to clean or listen to my digital radio that one of the staff gave me.
-In the older flats just opposite, there’s a lounge so when there’s social events, I’ll go over.
+In the Rethink service just opposite, there’s a lounge so when there’s social events, I’ll go over.
 The other week, we had bacon butties and went to play crazy golf.

 Things have really taken off.
 They say I can stay here for as long as I like, for life if I want it.
 If I couldve waved a magic wand, this situation right now would be what I’d wished for.
 It’s just like I’ve got my life again.
 My family are so happy.
 They didn’t even know where I was for the 14 months living in a care home.
 But my two brothers have come to see the place and they love it.